hacktrinity-unreal/live-summariser/README.md

 ### Live legal case summariser

-This product is part of HackTrinity 2024 GenAI x Legal.
-We have built a web application that provides instant summary of live cases, AI opinion on the cases and allows users to bet on the outcome of the case.
+This product is our team's entry to HackTrinity 2024 GenAI x Legal, where it won the Most Viable Product (MVP) prize.
+We built a web application that provides instant summary of live cases, AI opinion on the cases and allows users to bet on the outcome of the case.

 ### Project Schema